Betiiy/alx-system_engineering-devops/README.md

-shell permission task 9
+shell redirection task 10
-a script that duplicates the last line of the file iacta
+no more js files